All Hot Topics

 One of the goals of the AFP Research Council is to identify and make information available on research that impacts fundraising and philanthropy.
 This Hot Topic contains a list of research reports available through the Internet.

 Special events are designed to raise awareness of a cause and help to cultivate relationships with donors and potential donors.
 Although special events tend to be more costly than other fundraising strategies in terms of return on investment, they are often incorporated into the organization’s overall fundraising planning in order to provide visibility for the organization and to provide opportunities to involve people in the organization’s activities.

 Certain nonprofits, including charities, are granted tax concessions because they provide for the public good.
 These organizations are required by law to provide reports to donors and to the tax authority.
 This Hot Topic discusses tax reporting questions, including questions related to the annual nonprofit tax return, Unrelated Business Income Tax (UBIT), reporting to donors on deductibility of donations on their tax returns, and other tax-related matters.

 Don't See What You Are Looking For?
 For more results and resources on this and other topics, or to refine your search, please use our Advanced Search page.

-AFP also has a number of Discussion Forums, Blogs, and Social Media sites where members can learn more and inquire about the issues and matters that concern them most.
+AFP also has a number of Social Media sites where members can learn more and inquire about the issues and matters that concern them most.
 And don't forget the AFP Resource Center, the Consultants and Resource Directory, and the AFP Bookstore.
 Visit them today!